-The Controller has 2 onboard inputs for monitoring the state of devices such as magnetic contacts, motion detectors and temperature sensors.
+The controller has 2 onboard inputs for monitoring the state of devices such as magnetic contacts and motion detectors.
 Devices connected to the inputs can be installed to a maximum distance of 300m (1000ft) from the module when using 22 AWG wire.

 Inputs can be programmed.
-Inputs CP001:01 and CP001:02 represent the Controller's onboard inputs.
+Inputs CP001:01 and CP001:02 represent the controller's onboard inputs.
 Additional inputs are supported through the use of expansion modules.

-The Controller supports normally opened and normally closed configurations with or without EOL resistors.
+The controller supports normally opened and normally closed configurations with or without EOL resistors.
 When using an input with the EOL resistor configuration, the controller generates an alarm condition when the state of an input changes between open and closed and generates a tamper alarm condition when a wire fault (short circuit) or a cut wire (tampered) in the line occurs.
 Inputs default to require the EOL resistor configuration.